 - Require extensive rehabilitation following an injury or major surgery

 As you can see, there’s quite a bit of difference between assisted living and a nursing home.
-If you’d like to learn more about assisted living communities in your area, you can use the locator tool to find those near you.
-If you’re considering an assisted living community, use this checklist so you’ll know what to look for and what kinds of questions to ask.
+If you’d like to learn more about assisted living communities in your area, you can use the senior living locator tool to find those near you.
+If you’re considering an assisted living community, use this assisted living checklist so you’ll know what to look for and what kinds of questions to ask.